Sir William Bowman, 1st Baronet: Early life

+In practice

 After completing his surgical training in 1844, Bowman practised as an ophthalmologist at the Royal London Ophthalmic Hospital (later known as Moorfields Eye Hospital).
 He was an early user of the ophthalmoscope invented by Hermann von Helmholtz in 1851.
 Between 1848 and 1855, he also taught at King's College.
 In 1880, he founded the 'Ophthalmological Society', which later became the Royal College of Ophthalmologists.